PascalBod/embedded-systems-for-ML/README.md

 ## Modifications in progress

-Bare metal and FreeRTOS examples will soon be migrated to Simplicity SDK Suite v2024.6.2.
+07-Dec-2025: bare metal and FreeRTOS examples up to and including practice session 13 have been migrated to Simplicity SDK Suite v2025.6.2.

-FreeRTOS examples will soon be ported to Zephyr.

-## Overview
+# Overview

 This repository contains a presentation providing an introduction to embedded systems.
-The targeted audience is machine learning application developers, who want to better understand what an embedded system is, and how it can be used.
+The targeted audience is machine learning application developers, who want to better understand what an embedded system is, and how it can/must be used.

-The presentation DOES NOT provide any information about machine learning topic.
+The presentation DOES NOT provide information about machine learning.

 The following topics are covered:
 * Interfaces: GPIO, ADC, UART, SPI, I2C